webappio/docs/integrations/coveralls.md

 RUN (the test command)
 ```

-### Setting up Coveralls with LayerCI
+### Setting up Coveralls with Layer

-More information on how to integrate Coveralls with your LayerCI pipeline can be found [here](https://docs.coveralls.io/supported-ci-services).
+More information on how to integrate Coveralls with your Layer pipeline can be found [here](https://docs.coveralls.io/supported-ci-services).